Edgar-Romero87/city_explorer_api/README.md

 ## Change log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples: -->

-06-08-2020 6:20pm Application now has a fully-functional express server, with a GET route for the location and weather resource.
+- 06-08-2020 6:20pm Application now has a fully-functional express server, with a GET - route for the location and weather resource.
+- 06-08-2020 5pm Aplication now has a function Get route Trails.
+- 06-09-2020 8pm Aplication now has API calls to query search  data.

 <!-- CLASS-07 LAB06 -->